borischen0203/Get2Json/README.md

 - go Concurrency(WaitGroup)

 ## Todo:
+- [X] Be able to input file path.
-- [ ] Be able to input file path and output json file.
+- [X] Be able to output json file.